 - You will be placed in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- Firstly, you have to answer some basic questions, such as what is your legal name, your address, birth date and contact person.
+- Firstly, you have to answer some basic questions, such as what your legal name is, your address, birth date and contact person.

 - You will also be asked about your mental and medical history.

 - You will be given an inmate ID.